 Figure 1 - Electronic hygrometer & thermometer

 - If you operate room or central forced air humidifiers it is important to check and clean them regularly.
 One of the common causes of over humidification in homes are poorly maintained humidifiers.
-It’s critical to change your humidifier filter on a regular basis.

 - Electric or gas clothes dryers must be vented to the outside.